 Our department is located at the School of Medicine on the Health Sciences Campus of Tufts University.
 Opportunities to pursue research projects with faculty mentors during the school year or during the summer are open to medical, dental and undergraduate students from Tufts and other universities.

-Faculty from the Department of Immunology also participate in the Sackler School-based interdepartmental graduate programs listed below, which train students for the PhD and the combined MD/PhD degrees.
+Faculty from the Department of Immunology also participate in the Tufts Graduate School of Biomedical Sciences-based interdepartmental graduate programs listed below, which train students for the PhD and the combined MD/PhD degrees.

 Providing strong training in basic molecular and cellular immunology, the immunology of chronic diseases, and inflammatory diseases.